DataDog/documentation/content/en/data_jobs/databricks.md

 {{< /tabs >}}

-### Restart existing clusters
+### Restart currently running clusters

 The init script installs the Agent when clusters start.

-Existing clusters, like all-purpose clusters or long-lived job clusters, must be restarted for the init script to install the Datadog Agent.
+Currently running all-purpose clusters or long-lived job clusters must be manually restarted for the init script to install the Datadog Agent.

-All new clusters that start will use the init script (if the script is global or configured for the job cluster).
+For scheduled jobs that run on job clusters, the init script gets installed automatically on the next run.

 ## Validation